lingeringsocket/shlurd/docs/readme.md

 A level's boss must be a creature.
 A level's guide must be a creature.
 A level's reward must be an item.
-A level must have enemies.
-A level must have a boss.
+A level must have enemies and a level must have a boss.
-A level may have rewards.
-A level may have a guide.
+A level may have rewards and a level may have a guide.
 ```

 ### Association Instantiation